 Coconut #7 ~ Liquid 196 g = 1 cup ~~~~~~~ Flesh 36 g = 1/4 cup

 Coconut #8 ~ Liquid 312 g = 1 1/2 cups ~~~ Flesh 132 g = 1 cup

 Coconut #9 ~ Liquid 302 g = 1 1/2 cups ~~~ Flesh 96 g = 1 3/4 cup

 As you can see the weight and volume of each coconut was all over the board.
 Sometimes the flesh was thick and hard to get out and other times it was almost jelly like.
 Both taste just fine.
 The more mature a young coconut is, the thicker the flesh, but to be honest I have yet been able to judge a coconut by its outward appearance.

 In all the years that I have been cracking and opening these amazing jewels, I have witnessed pink flesh, no flesh, super thick flesh and jelly-like flesh.
 My best advice is to always buy 2 coconuts more than what you think you will need.
-And if you get a bad one (with pink or purple flesh) just return it to the grocery store.
+And if you get a bad one just return it to the grocery store.
 Most stores are usually good about exchanging them.

 In the photo below, I wanted to show you just how different the meat can be.

 As you can see the coconut meat on the left is very firm and

 thick and the meat on the right is super soft and thin.